adilblanco/poc-devcontainer/README.md

 astro dev restart
 ```

-## IDE autocomplete for DAGs
+## Python dependencies for DAG development

-Install Airflow packages system-wide in the DevContainer (no virtualenv needed —
+Install Airflow packages system-wide in the DevContainer so that VS Code resolves
+imports in DAGs without errors (e.g. `from airflow.providers.cncf.kubernetes...`).
-the container is already an isolated environment).
-Use `--no-deps` to avoid a
+No virtualenv needed — the DevContainer is already an isolated environment.
-lengthy installation of the full dependency tree.
+Use `--no-deps` to avoid installing the full dependency tree.

 ```bash
 pip install apache-airflow-providers-cncf-kubernetes --no-deps